peacekeeper/freedomkite/README.md

 freedomkite-pipe.pl
 ===================

+Prerequisites:

+* aptitude install libdigest-hmac-perl
+* aptitude install libredis-perl

-This is a pipe backend for PowerDNS, which can dynamically answer 1. "regular" DNS requests, and 2.
-"PageKite authentication" DNS requests.
-It uses the Redis database to look up voucher codes and domain names.
+This is a pipe backend for PowerDNS, which can dynamically answer
+1. "regular" DNS requests, and
+1. "PageKite authentication" DNS requests.

+The Redis database is used to look up voucher codes and domain names.

 See [here](http://pagekite.net/wiki/Howto/DnsBasedAuthentication) for more information about PageKite's DNS-based authentication mechanism.